William Latimer

-William W. Latimer is an infectious disease epidemiologist.
-He is the Vice President of the Bronx Campus of Mercy College.
+William W. Latimer is an infectious disease epidemiologist and academic administrator.
+He recently served as the 7th President of Chestnut Hill College in Philadelphia, Pennsylvania and previously served as the 14th President of the College of New Rochelle.

 Early life and education

 Latimer was born in Schenectady, New York, in 1963.
 He graduated magna cum laude, Phi Beta Kappa from Hobart and William Smith Colleges in 1985 with a double major in English and psychology, having studied American literature with John Lydenberg.
 During his Master's education at Columbia University he was introduced to cognitive and educational psychology by Dr. Joanna Williams, which was to partially shape his NIH-funded research in later years focusing on the development of cognitive executive functions to promote health equity and resilience in vulnerable populations.
 He received his Ph.D. in clinical psychology from the University of Rhode Island (1993), completed his internship at Albany Medical College with Mike Nichols, Ph.D.
-(1993), a post-doctoral fellowship in the Division of Pediatrics and Adolescent Health at the University of Minnesota Children's Hospital with Robert Blum, M.D., Ph.D.
-(1995), and a Master's in Public Health in epidemiology from the University of Minnesota (2000).
+(1993), a post-doctoral fellowship in the Division of Pediatrics and Adolescent Health at the University of Minnesota Children's Hospital, and a Master's in Public Health in epidemiology from the University of Minnesota (2000).